11 Best Feedback Buttons in 2026: Guide and Comparison

 Website feedback buttons are incredibly useful for collecting the following feedback:

-• Bug reports, with the relevant metadata and technical data so that devs can recreate the bugs and fix the problem;
+• Bug reports and similar negative feedback, with the relevant metadata and technical data so that devs can recreate the bugs and fix the problem

 What are the different types of feedback buttons?